yuvraj7000/weavy.ai-clone/README.md

 1. Build workflows by dragging nodes onto the canvas.
 2. Configure each node (e.g., select LLM model, upload images).
 3. Run workflows and view results in real time.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for new features, bug fixes, or improvements.

-## License

-MIT License